dleetian/book-for-professionals/README.md

 # Introduction
-The books are entirely for free at https://books.goalkicker.com/.
+These are my collections of book-for-professionals.
+These books are entirely free in the internet, check them out at https://books.goalkicker.com/